How Long Do Cruise Ships Stay In Port? (My Experiences of Short Stays to Multi-Day Stays)

 How Long Do Cruise Ships Stay in Port on Average?

-The average time for a cruise ship to spend in port is around 8-9 hours.
 It is most common for ships to dock early in the morning and sail away late afternoon.
-Some stays will be as little as 4 hours or as long as 3 days.

 It is quite a slick and well-organised operation.
-It is not uncommon to see lines of coaches/buses already waiting on the dockside when you arrive – ready to whisk those who have booked shore excursions off to some exciting destination!
+It is not uncommon to see lines of coaches/buses already waiting on the dockside when you arrive, ready to whisk those who have booked shore excursions off to some exciting destination!

-Maximizing Your Time in Port
+Maximising Your Time in Port

-I personally, would be happy to go on a cruise just to try out a new, exciting ship!
-For most travellers though, the most exciting part of a cruise is exploring new places when they dock.
+I personally would be happy to go on a cruise just to try out a new, exciting ship!

 Factors Affecting Port Time

-- The distance to the next destination.
-If a ship has a long journey to its next destination, it may need to leave port earlier in order to make sure it arrives on time.
+• If a ship has a long journey to its next destination, it may need to leave port earlier in order to make sure it arrives on time.

-- The availability of transportation, tours, and attractions may also have an effect.
-If a port doesn’t have much to offer in terms of things to do, the ship may not stay as long.
+• If a port doesn’t have much to offer in terms of things to do, the ship may not stay as long.
 If, however, there are lots of popular sights to see, the ship may stay longer to allow passengers more time to explore.

-- Docking fees are another consideration.
-Docking fees are usually charged per day, starting at midnight.
+• Docking fees are usually charged per day, starting at midnight.
 If a ship wants to stay longer in port, it must pay additional fees.

-- There are also additional logistical considerations – such as harbour pilot and tug schedules that most cruise passengers wouldn’t ever think of.
-The ship may need Tug Boats to help them dock or leave a harbour, so the ship may be dependent on Tug Boat Captains.
+• The ship may need Tug Boats to help them dock or leave a harbour, so the ship may be dependent on Tug Boat Captains.

 Typical Port Times for Popular Destinations